 Instrumentation instructions are contained in a series of XML files that can be found in the Precise for J2EE agent installation on the host where the monitored JVM runs.
 The InstrumenterConfigList.xml file, which also exists in each monitored JVM's configuration directory, references the instrumentation configuration files.
-See "About instrumenter configuration file reference" on page 212.
+See About instrumenter configuration file reference.